SafetyOrange/ofxFiducialFinder/README.md

 ofxFiducialFinder
 ================
-ofxFiducialFinder uses CV to track fiducial tagged objects using ofxOpenCv.
+ofxFiducialFinder tracks fiducial-tagged objects using ofxOpenCv.
 It's like an openFrameworks-based TUIO addon, done without messages.
 Tested with 0.8.4 in OSX 10.8.5

 Note